-The Fund invests substantially all of its assets in the common stocks which make up the MSCI World ex USA SRI ex Fossil Fuels Index (the World ex USA SRI ex Fossil Fuels Index or the Index), a custom index calculated by MSCI, Inc. The World ex USA SRI ex Fossil Fuels Index is comprised of the common stocks of the companies in the MSCI World ex USA SRI Index (the World ex USA SRI Index), minus the stocks of the companies that:
+The Fund invests substantially all of its assets in the common stocks which make up the MSCI World ex USA SRI ex Fossil Fuels Index or the Index), a custom index calculated by MSCI, Inc. The World ex USA SRI ex Fossil Fuels Index is comprised of the common stocks of the companies in the MSCI World ex USA SRI Index (the World ex USA SRI Index), minus the stocks of the companies that:

-- Explore for, extract, produce, manufacture or refine coal, oil or gas; - Produce or transmit electricity derived from fossil fuels or transmit natural gas; - Have carbon reserves.
+- Explore for, extract, produce, manufacture or refine coal, oil or gas; - · Produce or transmit electricity derived from fossil fuels or transmit natural gas; - · Have carbon reserves.